The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 In this paper we present new techniques for designing efficient algorithms for learning linear separators in the presence of {\em malicious noise} and {\em adversarial label noise}.
 These models were originally proposed for a setting in which the algorithm must work for an arbitrary, unknown distribution.
 As we will see, bounds on the amount of noise tolerated for this distribution-free setting were weak, and no significant progress was made for many years.
 This motivated research investigating the role of the distribution generating the data on the tolerable level of noise: a breakthrough result of~\cite{KKMS08} and subsequent work of~\cite{KLS09} showed that indeed better bounds can be obtained for the uniform and isotropic log-concave distributions.
 In this paper, we continue this line of research.
-For the malicious noise case, where the adversary can corrupt both the label part and the feature part of the observation (and it has unbounded computational power and access to the entire history of the learning algorithm's computation), we design an efficient algorithm that can tolerate a near-optimal amount of malicious noise~(within constant factor of the statistical limit) for the uniform distribution, and also improve over the previously known results for log-concave distributions.
+For the malicious noise case, where the adversary can corrupt both the label and the features of the observation (and it has unbounded computational power and access to the entire history of the learning algorithm's computation), we design an efficient algorithm that can learn with accuracy $1-\epsilon$ while tolerating an $\Omega(\epsilon)$ noise rate.
+This is within a constant factor of the statistical limit even in the case of the uniform distribution.
 In particular, unlike previous works, our noise tolerance limit has no dependence on the dimension $d$ of the space.
 We also show similar improvements for adversarial label noise, and furthermore show that our algorithms can naturally exploit the power of active learning.
 Active learning is a widely studied modern learning paradigm, where the learning algorithm only receives the class labels of examples when it asks for them.
 We show that in this model, our algorithms achieve a label complexity whose dependence on the error parameter $\epsilon$ is exponentially better than that of any passive algorithm.
 This provides the first polynomial-time active learning algorithm for learning linear separators in the presence of adversarial label noise, solving an open problem posed in~\cite{Balcan06,Monteleoni06}.
 It also provides the first analysis showing the benefits of active learning over passive learning under the challenging malicious noise model.

 Our work brings a new set of algorithmic and analysis techniques including localization (previously used for obtaining better sample complexity results) and soft outlier removal that we believe will have other applications in learning theory and optimization.
 Localization \cite{BBM05,bbl05,Zha06,Balcan07,BLL09,Kol10,hanneke:11,BL13} refers to the practice of progressively narrowing the focus of a learning algorithm to an increasingly restricted range of possibilities (which are known to be safe given the information up to a certain point in time), thereby improving the stability of estimates of the quality of these possibilities based on random data.